olvlvl/symfony-dependency-injection-proxy/README.md

 - Can proxy `final` classes.
 - Can only proxy classes with interfaces.
 - The generated proxies are self-contained.
-- The package is ~10Kb and doesn't have dependencies, other than `symfony/dependency-injection` of course.
+- The package is ~10Kb and doesn't have dependencies.
 - The package can be removed once the proxies have been generated.

 If you're not familiar with proxy services, better have a look at [Symfony's documentation][3]